needle-tools/needle-engine-support/documentation/project_structure.md

 - ``index.scriban`` (optional) - The project template index file.
 Add an ``index`` component to your Unity scene to automatically generate the ``index.html`` from this file using the [scriban ⇡](https://github.com/scriban/scriban) templating engine.
 - ``vite.config`` - The default template uses [vite ⇡](https://vitejs.dev/).
 Settings for building the distribution and hosting the development server are made here.
 It is usually not necessary to edit these settings.

-**Note**: Our exporter can be used with other project structures as well, vite is just our go to frontend bundling tool because of its speed but feel free to setup your javascript project as you like.
-It is important to note tho that component names **must not be removed** for ``getComponent`` calls to work.
-See [scripting documentation](./scripting.md) for more info.
+> **Note**: Our exporter can be used with other project structures as well, vite is just our go-to frontend bundling tool because of its speed.
+Feel free to set up your JavaScript project as you like.
+It is important to note tho that script names **must not be removed** for ``getComponent`` calls to work.
+See the [Scripting Documentation](./scripting.md) for more info.